 There is a back to the land movement happing all across American; and it's happening in backyards.
 The call to Occupy Backyards fits in with reclaiming stainability and self-security for individuals, families, communities and our country.
 The Pay it Forward practice is a strong component of Gossamer Foundation projects.
 This not only leverages the projects goals, but expands and fosters the reality that by helping others, we also help ourselves.

 1. The Chickens and You Training Series.
-This multi-level training provides intensive hands-on experience and information about not only how to raise and keep chickens, but even more importantly how to employ them in diversified small-scale food production systems.
+This multi-level training provides intensive hands-on experience and information about not only how to raise and keep chickens, but more importantly, how to employ them in diversified small-scale food production.
 These food production systems can be used to employ poultry power in kitchen gardens, community gardens, congregational flocks, group homes, family farms, schools, correctional facilities, rehabilitation centers and other service oriented organizations.

-4. The Chicken Stimulus Package (CSP) establishes and provides networks to help get folks started and knowledable about family flocks.
+3. The Chicken Stimulus Package (CSP) establishes and provides networks to help get folks started and knowledable about family flocks.
 An emphasis is made on heritage birds for urban and rural flocks.
-These birds are slower growing to mature and because of this they have a different meat and egg quality, along with outstanding taste.
+These birds are slower growing to mature and, because of this, they have a highly nutritional meat and egg quality, along with outstanding taste.
 The CSP networks help create access, awareness and markets for poultry.
 Participants include major hatcheries as well as breed-specific poultry clubs and individual breeders.
 These individuals and companies make available:

 • Fertile eggs for incubation—including for school projects